lreher/fireplace/README.md

 ## Will it support multiple users?

 Not at the moment, I mainly created this to use amongst my friends.
 If it becomes popular enough that they want to use it in their own time, I'll consider adding user support.

-## TODO

-- Modal before ending playback (advising played list will be deleted)
-- Lock client button until playback has been established
-- Only one user for player
-- Cool fire animation
-- Client login, shuffle search
-- Multiple users??